Land to Learn Staff June 2025

 Thea Björnson (she/her) Newburgh SproutEd Educator, grew up in the Hudson Valley in Dutchess County where her appreciation of nature was fostered from a young age.
 Thea holds a Bachelor’s degree in Natural Resources from the University of Vermont and a Master of Science in Environment and Development from the University of Copenhagen in Denmark.
 During her studies, she developed a passion for understanding the ways in which the relationship between humans and nature has been defined by different ways of knowing as well as historic systems of oppression.
 She views gardening and agriculture as an important site where the connection between humans and the environment is especially strong.
 She is thrilled to help foster that connection in the next generation and encourage food sovereignty here in the Hudson Valley through the SproutEd program.

-Nicole Porto (she/her) Co-Executive Director, was turned on to farming through her service learning experiences at small organic farms throughout the world.
+Nicole Porto (she/her) Executive Director, was turned on to farming through her service learning experiences at small organic farms throughout the world.
 As she earned her graduate degree in environmental education with the Expedition Education Institute, she explored the role agricultural systems play in the degradation of the natural world and human health.
 She then decided she would dedicate her career to building sustainable and just food systems.
 She has gardened and taught with various programs, such as a school garden in Costa Rica, Farm & Wilderness Camp in Vermont, and City Parks Foundation’s Learning Gardens in New York City.
 Before joining Land to Learn Nicole ran a small CSA farm in the lower Hudson Valley where she had the opportunity to provide bountiful harvests for her community and hone her skills as a grower.
-She is passionate about gardening and education.
+As a founding staff member hired in 2014, Nicole, aka “Colie,” has served the organization in a number of ways and has experienced Land to Learn’s various iterations, successes, and challenges throughout the years.
+She is thrilled to be Executive Director as of January 2025.

 Email Nicole at nicole@landtolearn.org